clytaemnestra/tech-blog/_posts/2024-03-17-pycon-namibia.md

 <img src="./images/posts/pycon-na/stars.jpeg" alt="Stars" style="max-width: 100%; max-height: 100%; display: block;">

 On our way back from the second camp, we saw two cheetahs with small cubs lying next to the road and chilling.
+Lots of zebras and orynxes as well.

 <img src="./images/posts/pycon-na/zebras.jpeg" alt="Zebras" style="max-width: 100%; max-height: 100%; display: block;">